Breeding Location:

 Range and Habitat

 Murphy's Petrel: Breeds in the Pitcairn Islands, the Tuamotu Archipelago, the Austral Islands, and the Gambier Islands.
-Seen annually far offshore, along the Pacific coast of Mexico, California, Oregon, and Washington.
-Pelagic, only comes ashore to breed.
+Seen annually in North America far offshore, along the Pacific coast of northern Mexico, California, Oregon, Washington, and British Columbia.
+This species is pelagic, only coming ashore during breeding season.

 Breeding and Nesting